YSZhuoyang/go-dispatcher/README.md

 A worker pool is used to spawn and keep workers globally.
 One or more job dispatchers can be created by taking subsets of workers from it, and registering them in their local worker pools.
 Workers are recycled by global worker pool after dispatchers are finalized.
 Batches of jobs executed by multiple dispatchers can be either synchronous or asynchronous.

 Note: a dispatcher is not supposed to be reused.
-Always create a new dispatcher for one spawn - finalize execution loop.
+Always create a new dispatcher for one start - finalize execution cycle.

 ## How to use